charlesgchen/AuroraChecker/app/src/main/java/com/example/aurora_checker/AuroraBackend.md

 ## `activeTonight(ZonedDateTime datetime)`

 This method modifies `tonight` so that it will contain all the hours that the aurora will be active on.
+It returns `void`.

+# Usage

+The following pseudocode should be run after 0030hrs UTC and 1230hrs UTC.

+The intended usage should be in pseudocode:

+    AuroraBackend = new AuroraBackend();
+    if (isInternetGood() == true) {
+        // make sure to check for internet connection before executing next line aurora.updateinfo(); // note this prints an exception if it fails and info remains as null.
+    }
+    else {
+        waitforInternet();
+    }
+    if (aurora.getinfo() == null) {
+        // implement the case if info for some reason cannot be downloaded.
+Stop advancing out of this if block.
+    }
+    // here it assumes aurora.info has some useful information about the aurora activity. aurora.parseinfo();
+    ZonedDateTime when = ZonedDateTime.now();
+    aurora.activeTonight(when);
+    if (aurora.gettonight() != null) {
+        // make a notification with aurora.gettonight()
+    }